TepidJesus/CloudCrack/README.md

 The future development of CloudCrack will focus on the following areas:

-- **Additional Cloud Providers**: Expanding support for other cloud providers, such as Azure and Google Cloud Platform, to offer users a wider range of options.
+- **Better Hashcat Integration**: Expanding support for HashCat features such as more advanced mask options and niche attack modes.
-- **Enhanced Hashing Algorithms**: Adding support for more password hashing algorithms commonly used in various applications.
+- **Live Progress Updates**: Adding support for auto-refresh of job progress and other QoL UI improvements.
 - **Improved User Experience**: Incorporating user feedback to enhance the usability, performance, and efficiency of CloudCrack.
+This will also include more verbose error handling and recovery methods.

 We welcome contributions and suggestions from the community to make CloudCrack even better.

+## About the Author

+CloudCrack is developed and maintained by [Thomas Holdom](https://www.linkedin.com/in/thomasholdom/), a passionate Computer Science student at the University of Auckland with experience in penetration testing, cloud security and software development.

 ## Legal Disclaimer